How Long Does Therapy Take? What to Expect from Trauma Therapy

 • Understand different parts of yourself (the wounded child part, the protective critic, etc.)

-• Develop compassion for all parts of yourself
+• Develop compassion for parts of yourself

 • Heal the parts that carry trauma from childhood